-Flame failure is the most difficult burner system error to trace..
+Flame failure is the most difficult burner system error to trace.
 If the flame monitor does not locate a flame, depending on the start sequence phase, a flame failure may be triggered.

 A flame failure can occur because the gas flame does not ignite.
 The problem can be the electric spark does not light the pilot flame or the pilot flame doesn't ignite the main flame.
 The combustion may also be unstable causing the flame to go out during operation.

 Because of the many potential causes it is very hard to determine why the flame failure occurs.
 The start sequence phase when the failure occurs may provide additional information.
-When applicable write down the error code indicated in the Faults section of the Autoflame module.
+Write down the error code indicated in the faults section on the display of the burner management system.